A-Z for Parents

+The enviro-schools programme is a key part of our curriculum delivery and is an integral part of our school culture.
 Our school is certified as a Silver Award winner.
 We prioritise a clean, safe, sustainable environment.

 Elstow-Waihou School has an active PTA (Parent Teacher Association).
 The P.T.A is primarily established to raise funds for the school, organise social and community events and discuss current school issues.
 We warmly welcome parents to join in and support the PTAs fundraising.

 We believe that homework is a great time for parents and children to read and share their learning together.
 Class teachers will set a range of activities each week for homework.

 Children are allowed into classrooms from 8:30 in the morning and will be supervised while waiting for their parents or caregivers until 3:30pm.

 Students are divided into four houses – Kahikatia (Blue), Tanekaha (Green), Miro (Yellow) and Rata (Red).
 The house system encourages leadership, teamwork and healthy competition.
 House points are allocated for; achievement and participation in sporting events and tabloid sports and positive behaviour shown during class and playground times.
 Children are encouraged to wear their school colours during inter-house competition days.

 We have a very extensive school library.
 All classes have regular periods at the library and students are able to withdraw books.
 Please ensure that books are returned promptly and that they are well cared for.

 Elstow-Waihou has a school uniform.
 It is imperative that all clothing be NAMED.
 Lost property is stored in the hall.